udevbe/greenfield/docs/pages/design/index.md

 docker.io/udevbe/compositor-proxy-cli:<date>
 ```

 This image serves as a base image and can be extended with the desired applications.
 This image includes a full build of the Compositor Proxy CLI suitable for use on environment with an Nvidia GPU.

 Example usage can be found in `examples/docker-compose`.

 {: .important }
->The Docker image only provides the Compositor Proxy CLI.
+>The Docker image only provides a build of the Compositor Proxy CLI.
 You still need to run the Compositor Shell yourself.